northwestern-omega-delta-phi/forms-email/README.md

     - Click on "Gmail API"
     - Click on the box that says "Enable"

-- Your done!
+- You're done!
 To change what the email says look below at the Customization section.